Last update: 2025-07-11 (patch notes all the way down)

 This is made for offline Single Player mostly, but it’s optimized for online Coop (multiplayer) too, although it can be laggier depending on your pc and internet.
 Any other multiplayer mode and split-screen are not recommended for this level, it’s not optimized for it so any glitches/bugs aren’t my responsibility in modes other than online Coop and offline Single Player.

-Queen Earlong made a cupcake, Lori wants to have it but Queen Earlong will only give it if Lori solves her puzzles and beats her in a fair fight.
+Queen Earlong made a cupcake, Lori wants to have it but Queen Earlong will only give it if Lori solves her puzzles, overcomes her challenges and beats her in a fair fight.

 -I made an Easy, Medium, Hard and Turbo mode.
 I added differences between them with MLLE but also in the AS.
 I recommend starting on Medium unless you want a really simplified version of the level; then go for easy.
 But Hard is the best mode eventually I think.
 It’s more of a challenge and if you’re familiar with the level it’s more fun without being as unforgiving if you make a mistake as Turbo mode.
 Try Turbo mode if you’re able to beat it on Hard and want an extra challenge.
 You could also try to only beat the boss on Turbo (skipping the rest using a cheat/f10), because I think especially the boss is really fun on Turbo mode if you had some practice vs Queen Earlong in the other modes first.
 You really gotta perfect your control and know a few ways to counter her moves to beat her on Turbo, eventually I could do it.
 But sure; other than just the boss Turbo mode ís possible for the whole level, so if you wanna prove yourself go for it!